zoetyu/workshop-ws-05-02-alt-frontend/README.md

 Make sure to answer these questions on Canvas!

-* [ ] How is Vue.js different from React?
+* [ ] Why are frontend frameworks and libraries useful?

-* [ ] What are the pros and cons of using Vue.js vs. Angular2 for React?
+* [ ] How is Vue.js different from React, and what are the pros and cons of using either??

 ## Extra Credit